Recipes

 Faster Loading

-The basic integration is straightforward, however if you have slow blocking scripts in web page, they can slow the Tracy loading.
-The solution is to place <?php Tracy\Debugger::renderLoader() ?> into your template before any scripts:
+Basic integration is straightforward.
+However, if you have slow-loading blocking scripts on your webpage, they can slow down Tracy's loading.
+The solution is to place <?php Tracy\Debugger::renderLoader() ?> in your template before any scripts:

 <!DOCTYPE html>